A Survey of Dataset Refinement for Problems in Computer Vision Datasets

 \section{Discussion and Future Directions}

-\textbf{Grean AI.} With the continuous development and maturity of model structures, good model structures are readily available and are no longer the main obstacle, while data becomes the main factor in determining the effectiveness and the trustworthiness of AI.
+\textbf{Green AI.} With the continuous development and maturity of model structures, good model structures are readily available and are no longer the main obstacle, while data becomes the main factor in determining the effectiveness and trustworthiness of AI.
 Data-centric AI has become an inevitable trend.
-As one of the key technologies, data optimization is receiving more and more attention.
-However, progress in each data optimization direction has been inconsistent.
-Active learning, for example, has been successful in common computer vision downstream tasks, while data subset selection has been studied mainly on image classification and recognition tasks.
+As one of the key technologies, dataset refinement is receiving more and more attention.
+However, progress in each dataset refinement direction has been inconsistent.
+Active learning, for example, has been successful in common computer vision downstream tasks, while data subset selection has been studied mainly in image classification and recognition tasks.
 Essentially, the research progress achieved is positively correlated with the focus on data problems in the field.
 This suggests that the field of computer vision is currently generally plagued by problems such as costly data annotation and noisy labels, while the problem of slow computation due to large data scales can be solved by increasing computational resources \cite{10.1145/3225058.3225069}.
-Inspired by the call for green AI \cite{schwartz2020green}, this paper argues that not only training performance but also training efficiency needs to be considered.
-Therefore data optimization for data-efficient learning has remarkable research value and is urgently needed to be applied and studied in various computer vision tasks.
+Inspired by the call for green AI \cite{schwartz2020green}, we argue that not only training performance but also training efficiency needs to be considered.
+Therefore, dataset refinement for data-efficient learning has remarkable research value and urgently needs to be applied and studied in various computer vision tasks.